backdrop-contrib/slick/docs/UPGRADE.md

 4. Run `/update.php` or `drush updb`:
    * to bulk convert old optionsets which were stdClass instances to be `\Drupal\slick\Entity\Slick` class instances.
-   * to change deprecated Slick formatter into the new ones automatically.
+   * to change the deprecated Slick formatter into the new ones automatically.

 5. Note the errors, if any, and please report.
 Or continue below.